 - Comic-Book Fantasy Casting: Dr. Aldous Smith is a caricature of W.C.
 Fields.

-- Contrived Coincidence: Tobias Wells keeps trying to sell something that the Daltons need, and keeps running into the Daltons shortly after they realize that they need it.
+- Contrived Coincidence: Tobias Wills keeps trying to sell something that the Daltons need, and keeps running into the Daltons shortly after they realize that they need it.

 - Cool Pet: The undertaker owns a vulture.